ErdiTurkay/ErdiTurkay/README.md

 # 💫 About Me:
-🔭 I am currently working at Akbank via OBSS. <br> I am developing an Android application with Kotlin language.
+🔭 I am currently working at EasyCep as Mobile Developer.

 ## 🌐 Socials: